 A confirmed positive drug screen for legal recreational drugs will require the student to be interviewed by the associate dean, interim, or their designee, and any other Pace University officials relevant to the situation.
-Student will be referred to a certified drug and alcohol counselor for a substance use evaluation.
-The student must agree to allow the counselor to provide documentation of the evaluation and treatment plan (if deemed necessary) to the associate dean, interim or associate dean of Allied Health.
+The student will be referred to a certified drug and alcohol counselor for a substance use evaluation.
+The student must agree to allow the counselor to provide documentation of the evaluation and treatment plan (if deemed necessary) to the associate dean, interim or their designee.
 (See Drug Policy: Student Agreement Form).
 Payment for the evaluation, treatment, and follow-up care will be the responsibility of the student.